-Title: BHV3000-302: Phase 3: Double-Blind, Randomized, Placebo Controlled, Safety and Efficacy, Trial of BHV-3000 (rimegepant) for the Acute Treatment of Migraine Rationale: Rimegepant is being developed for the treatment of migraine, with a specific focus on acute treatment.
+TP:41 Title: BHV3000-303: Phase 3: Double-Blind, Randomized, Placebo Controlled, Safety and Efficacy Trial of BHV-3000 (rimegepant) Orally Disintegrating Tablet (ODT) for the Acute Treatment of Migraine Rationale: Rimegepant is being developed for the treatment of migraine, with a specific focus on acute treatment.
 Effectiveness against migraine was demonstrated in a Phase 2b double-blind, randomized, placebocontrolled, dose-ranging study where rimegepant at 75 mg showed efficacy on all four traditional endpoints: pain, nausea, photophobia and phonophobia.
-The data from this study will allow characterization of the relative safety, and efficacy of tablets of rimegepant versus placebo in the treatment of moderate or severe migraine measuring freedom from pain and freedom from most bothersome symptom (nausea, photophobia or phonophobia) reported at the onset of the treated migraine.
-Information regarding time to onset of action, the duration of action, and the sustainability of pain freedom in patients with an acute migraine will also be obtained.
-Target Population: The study will recruit male and female patients 18 years of age and older with at least a one-year history of migraines (with or without aura), consistent with a diagnosis according to the International Classification of Headache Disorders, 3 rd edition beta version[1], including an age of onset prior to 50, migraine attacks that last about 4 - 72 hours, not more than 8 attacks of moderate or severe intensity per month within the last 3 months and not less than 2 attacks per month.
-Number of Subjects: Approximately 1415 patients will be screened to randomize 1200 patients (approximately 600 per arm).
-If, however, the targeted number of treated subjects (see Section 9.2 Sample Size) is reached first, the study may be closed.
+The data from this study will allow characterization of the relative safety and efficacy of orally disintegrating tablet (ODT) of rimegepant versus placebo in the treatment of moderate or severe migraine measuring freedom from pain and freedom from most bothersome symptom (nausea, photophobia or phonophobia) reported at the onset of the treated migraine.
+Information regarding time to onset of action, the duration of action, and the sustainability of pain freedom in subjects with an acute migraine will also be obtained.
+Target Population: The study will recruit male and female subjects 18 years of age and older with at least a one-year history of migraines (with or without aura), consistent with a diagnosis according to the International Classification of Headache Disorders, 3 rd edition beta version[1], including an age of onset prior to 50, migraine attacks that last about 4 - 72 hours, not more than 8 attacks of moderate or severe intensity per month within the last 3 months and not less than 2 attacks per month.
+Number of Subjects: Approximately 1775 subjects will be screened to randomize approximately 1430 subjects (approximately 715 per arm).
 The subjects will be randomized in a 1:1 ratio to the rimegepant or placebo treatment groups.
 The randomization will be stratified by the use of prophylactic migraine medications (yes or no).
 Objectives: This is a double-blind, randomized, multicenter, outpatient evaluation of the safety and efficacy of rimegepant as compared to placebo in the treatment of moderate or severe migraine.
-The study drug will be rimegepant presented in a 75 mg tablet or matching placebo.
+The study drug will be rimegepant presented in a 75 mg ODT or matching placebo.

-The study will randomize approximately 1200 patients.
+The study will randomize approximately 1430 subjects.
 The subjects will be randomized in a 1:1 ratio to the rimegepant or placebo treatment groups.
 The randomization will be stratified by the use of prophylactic migraine medications (yes or no).

-A patient whose usual migraine attack results in headache pain of moderate or severe intensity and who is otherwise found acceptable for entry into this trial based on inclusion and exclusion criteria will first participate in the screening phase (3 - 28 day period).
-Patients on prophylactic migraine medication are permitted to remain on therapy provided they have been on a stable dose for at least 3 months prior to study entry.
+A subject whose usual migraine attack results in headache pain of moderate or severe intensity and who is otherwise found acceptable for entry into this trial based on inclusion and exclusion criteria will first participate in the screening phase (3 - 28 day period).
+Subjects on prophylactic migraine medication are permitted to remain on therapy provided they have been on a stable dose for at least 3 months prior to study entry.